Mortgage Pre-approval Vs. Pre-qualification: Which Should You Get in NYC?

 A pre-approved loan can expire after 60 to 90 days, especially if your financial forecast changes.

-The lender may have granted it, but in most cases, he or she will likely want to approve the home first, as well as further vet your assets and debt.
+The lender may have granted it, but in most cases, they will likely want to approve the home first and further vet your assets and debt.

 Learn more: How to Put in a Purchase Offer for an Apartment in NYC

-Like pre-qualification, the best time to get mortgage preapproval is in the early stages of buying your home, the time before you embark on shopping for a home.
+Like pre-qualification, the best time to get mortgage preapproval is in the early stages of buying your home, before you embark on shopping for a home.

 This is the Time to Look for a House

-Once you have supplied your lender with all the information above and the lender doesn’t find any significant red flags in your finances, it is then that you will receive your pre-approval letter.
+Once you have supplied your lender with all the information above and the lender doesn't find any significant red flags in your finances, you will receive your preapproval letter.

-For potential homebuyers, this is the point where you get realistic and choose a home at a lower price point to take into consideration all your expenses.
+For potential homebuyers, this is where you get realistic and choose a home at a lower price point to consider all your expenses.

 Probably the Best Decision You'll Make

-The most important thing to know after getting pre-approved is that once you find your dream home, the process of buying it happens quickly.
+After getting pre-approved, the most important thing to know is that once you find your dream home, buying it happens quickly.

 If you make an offer on a home, you don't have to rush to a lender.

-You already a pre-approval letter you can present with your offer to show the seller you're not just serious about buying, but that you also seriously can buy it.
+You already have a pre-approval letter you can present with your offer to show the seller you're not just serious about buying but can also seriously buy it.

-If you come prepared and have organized your paperwork, as well as made copies of them for the benefit of the lender, then you probably can get a mortgage preapproval on the same day you visit your lender.
+If you come prepared, have organized your paperwork, and made copies of it for the lender's benefit, you probably can get a mortgage preapproval on the same day you visit your lender.

-But for those who are deep in debt, have a low credit score, and have maxed out their credit cards, the approval will be delayed.
+However, the approval will be delayed for those deep in debt, with a low credit score, and who have maxed out their credit cards.

 By how much?
 It can take from a few days to several months.